-- Policy Prioritize infill development within the existing developed footprint to reduce vehicle miles traveled; improve access to jobs, services, and education; increase active transportation choices; avoid future unfunded infrastructure repair and maintenance liabilities; and avoid hazardous or environmentally sensitive open space areas. - Policy All infill development projects within the SRA or VHFHSZ shall be required to comply with all applicable state or local fire safety and defensible space regulations or standards, and any applicable fire protection or risk reduction measures identified in locally adopted plans. - Policy Discretionary infill projects may be required to prepare a project-specific fire hazard and risk assessment and incorporate project-specific risk reduction measures, subject to the determination and approval of the local agency. - Program Develop streamlined wildfire risk assessment and mitigation procedures for infill projects in the SRA and VHFHSZ. - Program Conduct a feasibility study for a TDR program that identifies undeveloped wildland areas within high or very high FHSZ or subject to extreme threat as "sending areas" and areas outside of FHSZs or high fire threat areas as "receiving areas".
+Policy Prioritize infill development within the existing developed footprint to reduce vehicle miles traveled; improve access to jobs, services, and education; increase active transportation choices; avoid future unfunded infrastructure repair and maintenance liabilities; and avoid hazardous or environmentally sensitive open space areas.
+Policy Require all infill development projects within the SRA or VHFHSZ to comply with all applicable state or local fire safety and defensible space regulations or standards, and any applicable fire protection or risk reduction measures identified in locally adopted plans.
+Policy Discretionary infill projects may be required to prepare a project-specific fire hazard and risk assessment and incorporate project-specific risk reduction measures, subject to the determination and approval of the local agency.
+Program Develop streamlined wildfire risk assessment and mitigation procedures for infill projects in the SRA and VHFHSZ.
+Program Conduct a feasibility study for a TDR program that identifies undeveloped wildland areas within high or very high FHSZ or subject to extreme threat as "sending areas" and areas outside of FHSZs or high fire threat areas as "receiving areas".
+New Growth Policy Avoid significant expansion of new development, critical facilities, and infrastructure in areas subject to extreme threat or high risk, such as High or Very High FHSZs or areas classified by CAL FIRE as having an Extreme Threat classification on Fire Threat maps, unless all feasible risk reduction measures have been incorporated into project designs or conditions of approval.
+Policy Prohibit land uses that could exacerbate the risk of ignitions in High or Very High FHSZs, such as outdoor storage of hazardous or highly flammable materials, automobile service or gas stations, or temporary fireworks sales.
+Policy Prohibit land uses that could place large numbers of occupants at unreasonable risk in high or very high fire hazard severity areas, such as areas with large events or assembly of people, health care facilities, etc. Policy Encourage the use of conservation easements or establish a TDR program in undeveloped wildland areas within high fire hazard severity zones.
+Policy Ensure that all residential, commercial and industrial construction and development complies with the statewide Fire Safe Regulations (see CCR, Title 14, Sections 1270 et seq.) relating to roads, water, signing and fuel modification.
+Policy Plan and construct urban development to resist the encroachment of uncontrolled wildfires from adjacent WUI or wildland areas.